Travis Larson

 What kind of effects do you use?

-I use Digitech.
-I wrote the new record almost entirely with a GNX4.
-It's a great all in one tool.
+I use a Digitech GSP1101.
+All Lexicon reverbs and delays.
+If I have to travel light, I've been using an IPB-10 or RP unit that have the same processor with a few less features but easy to carry on a plane.
 I've got a Shadow midi converter and Kurzweil brain for adding keyboard pads.
-Generally I don't use a whole lot of stuff on my main sound except for some verb.
+Generally I don't use a whole lot of stuff on my main sound except for some stereo delay.
 I bring a little delay in for the leads that sustain and sing - to smooth them out.
 I have an _expression pedal to fade in the amount I want, ala Steve Morse's set up.
 I think he came up with the best way to use effects live.
 It keeps everything flowing, rather than clicking effects on and off for wet sound and dry sound.

 What's your current main guitar?

 Ernie Ball MusicMan.
-I use the John Petrucci model mostly.
+I use the John Petrucci BFR model mostly.
 I'm playing the one with the custom tremolo that has a piezo pickup wired inside it.
 With that I can play all the steel string parts from the albums at live shows.
-I have the piezo pickup running through a volume pedal, to a DI, then directly to the PA.
-I also have a new Axis Super Sport that was used on most of the clean leads on the Burn Season and Rate of Change record.
-It's the only one ever made in "Luke Blue".
-Awesome!
+I have the piezo pickup running through a volume pedal, to a reverb, then directly to the PA.
+I also use the 25th Anniversary MusicMan for less distorted sounds.
+Things with a bit of the gain rolled off for more expression.
+My 20th Anniversary Silhouette is also really nice for tasty playing.
+The Musicman "Gamechanger" is amazing.
+I used it for much of the new album's rhythm guitar parts as it's got virtually unlimited tonal possibilities.

 What about acoustic?